-Paranoia will destroy you: Why Chinese tech isn't spying on us | ZDNet
+Paranoia will destroy us: Why Huawei and other Chinese tech is not spying on Americans | ZDNet

+It all began about a year ago.
 At CES 2018 in Las Vegas, the US President of Huawei's consumer business, Richard Yu, went off-script in his presentation to lament that the Chinese smartphone giant has been unable to consummate a deal to sell its smartphones at any large US-based cell carrier.

-The exact reasons why Huawei has been unable to do this have not been verified, but it is thought that political pressure being applied by lawmakers in US Congress on AT&T and other carriers may be the root cause -- that these US telecom firms would be putting government contracts in jeopardy by doing further business with the Chinese firm.
+Political pressure being applied by lawmakers in US Congress on AT&T and other carriers is the root cause of Huawei's woes.
+US telecom firms are indeed putting government contracts in jeopardy by doing further business with the Chinese firm, so Huawei mobile devices are currently unobtainable from a major US carrier.
+You have to buy them in places like Amazon, specialist online retailers, or Huawei's consumer websites.

+The situation in the last year has become worse.
+The CFO of Huawei, and the daughter of the company's founder, Meng Wanzhou, has been arrested in Canada at the request of the US government on grounds that the company violated trade sanctions against Iran.
+This has become a major international incident, and China is now accusing the US of this action against the company as being politically or economically motivated.

+The US has also been canvassing its allies in Europe and other countries to cease doing business with Huawei, particularly as it pertains as international rollouts of 5G equipment.
+It has been partially successful so far.
+The wireless firm Orange has ruled out using Huawei products in its core 5G network in France, and Germany's Deutsche Telekom has announced that it's reviewing purchases of Huawei equipment.

+And it appears that the Sprint and T-Mobile merger is likely to present a major issue for SoftBank, which is a majority shareholder in Sprint and has close ties to the Chinese firm -- and may be problematic for completing the $26.5 billion merger itself, if the Trump administration officials deem the deal as a threat to national security.

+So, what's next for the US and China, and the future Chinese consumer electronics in this country?

-Read also: Going rogue at CES 2018: Is Huawei a 21st century Dell?
+Also: Going rogue at CES 2018: Is Huawei a 21st century Dell?

 China and the US: A complex relationship